benfjohnson/developer-dot/certification/avatax/use-tax.md

 			</li>
 			<li>The shipped product or delivered service items are recorded.</li>
 			<li>The user enters the final shipping/freight charge from the purchase invoice.</li>
+			<li>The user records an Entity/Use Code on line(s) requiring exemption from use tax, either using an Avalara system or custom Entity/Use Code.</li>
 			<li>The user identifies and breaks out vendor-charged sales tax.</li>
 			<li>The user has an on-demand option to request an AvaTax use tax calculation in advance of saving the purchase invoice to preview the tax calculation.
 				<ul class="normal">